simplyStyle/next-mate/packages/next-graphql/README.md

 # @hyperse-io/next-graphql

-The graphql client for next.js 14+
+The simple graphql client for next.js 14+, if we need rsc, front `grapql` client we can use `urql` https://formidable.com/open-source/urql/docs/basics/react-preact/